 Password Management Programs

 Your password management program should offer powerful encryption, as well as convenience of use.
-Most programs can help you generate strong, separate passwords for each service you need to log into, as well as browser extension for web accounts.
-There are a number of different password management programs out there; one that we recommend that is cross-platform is 1Password.
+Most programs can help you generate strong, separate passwords for each service you need to log into, as well as a browser extension for web accounts.
+There are a number of different password management programs out there; one that we recommend that is cross-platform is Bitwarden.

 Web Browsers and Passwords